There is still a way to add location extensions manually to your Google Ads account. Below are the 5 simple steps to make this happen.

-- Search Google or Goole Maps with your business name to find your Google My Business account and identify if it has been verified/claimed by your organization.
-If you don’t have a Google My Business account sign up for one.
-You can sign up with Google by visiting http://www.google.com/business/
+- Search Google or Google Maps with your business name to find your Google Business Profile account and identify if it has been verified/claimed by your organization.
+If you don’t have a Google Business Profile account, sign up for one.

 - If the business has been verified figure out the appropriate Google login to access and edit the account.
-You’ll need this login to link AdWords & Google My Business.
+You’ll need this login to link Google Ads & Google Business Profile.
 If you find your business has not been verified start that process.

-- Once the account is verified, and you have the login, link it to your AdWords account.
+- Once the account is verified, and you have the login, link it to your Google Ads account.
 More information on the linking process can be found on this Google support page.

 Have questions or looking for expert help with your Google presence and local marketing?
 Our Local SEO service can help.